janusAsh/Python/Triplets with zero sum/Readme.md

 Problem : **Given an array of distinct elements.
 The task is to find triplets in the array whose sum is zero.**

-Method : This method uses Sorting to arrive at the correct result and is solved in O(n^2) time.
+Method : This method uses Sorting algorithm to arrive at the correct result and is solved in O(n^2) time.

 Approach:
 The above method requires extra space.
 The idea is based on method 2 of this post.
 For every element check that there is a pair whose sum is equal to the negative value of that element.